ErKeLost/NEXA/docs/ARCHITECTURE.md

 ## Overview

-NEXA is built as a modular monorepo using Bun workspaces.
+NEXA is built as a modular monorepo using pnpm workspaces and Turborepo.
 The architecture is designed to be scalable, maintainable, and extensible.

 ## System Architecture